-Amend Section 730.007(c)(1) by adding a new subsection (D) to read as follows: (D) a private investigator licensed under Chapter 1702, Occupations Code, who is employed by a public defender's office for an official purpose; or Person Proposing/ Person Proposing/ 88th Bill/ Status: Other Parties: Other Parties: Sponsor: The bill was referred to the House Ted Wood, Harris County Public Defender's Office HB 3875 / Rep. Transportation Committee, but it was never Hubert Vo set for a hearing.
+Amend Section 730.007(c)(1) by adding a new subsection (I (D) a private investigator licensed under Chapter 1702, Ocan official purpose; or ' Person Proposing/ 88th Bill/ Status: Other Parties: Sponsor: The bill was referred to the House Ted Wood, Harris County Public Defender's Office HB 3875 / Rep. Transportation Committee, but it was never Hubert Vo set for a hearing.